aymos/c-shell/README.md

 c-shell
 =======

-A simple bash like shell implementation using C with pipelines and redirections.
+A simple bash like shell implementation.
 Handles background and foreground processes,can perform standard IPC operations, like pipes.
-Also handles file and stream buffers and gives proper perception of bourne shell.
+Also handles file, stream buffers  and redirections.
+Gives proper perception of bourne shell.
+For Educational Purposes only.